Toyota Carina II: First generation (T150)

 The T150 series was originally launched in January 1983 in Japan as the Toyota Corona, which brought front-wheel drive to the model and also began the alignment of the Corona, Carina, and Celica platforms.
 The Carina II was presented in Europe in September 1983, going on sale in early 1984.
 It was introduced in the UK in April 1984.
 This generation was made available in sedan or liftback body styles only.
 It was essentially the same as the Japanese market Corona T150 with some minor cosmetic changes, namely the rear light clusters which were shortened in width to accommodate for larger European number plates.
 The T150 Carina introduced in Japan in May 1984, while on the same chassis, used completely different body panels featuring squarer, more aggressive styling.
 To further complicate matters there were also RWD models of both Carina and Corona available in the Japanese market.

 There were two carburetted petrol engines (1.6 and 1.8) and one 2.0 diesel, but the 1.8 was only sold in certain markets.
-Equipment levels were DX and GL, although following a facelift in December 1985 which included a new grill and some minor cosmetic changes, these changed to XL and SX in some markets.
+Equipment levels were DX and GL, although following a facelift in December 1985 which included a new grille and some minor cosmetic changes, these changed to XL and SX in some markets.
 The 1.6 was later offered with the option of a catalytic converter (4A-LC), dropping power to 75 PS.
 In August 1985, the 107 PS 2.0-litre 2S-E engine was added for select markets.
 Along with the facelift, a fuel injected version of the 1.8 engine was added for the 1.8 GLi.
 In Germany, at least, this version was only sold until October 1986.